adrian-rosario/node-react-udemy/README.md

 ## Project Two, ticketing - users, sales, payments

-### 13. index.ts refactoring, for unit tests goals
+### 13. index.ts refactoring, unit tests

 - `npm install --save-dev @types/jest @types/supertest jest ts-jest supertest mongodb-memory-server`
-  -- so these aren't deployed to the cluster, also add into the Dockerfile `--omit=dev`
+  -- so these aren't deployed to the cluster, in the Dockerfile `--omit=dev`
 - so we can test `app` and utilize the ephemeral ports the testing library gives us
+- jest setup added, one passing test

 ### 12. requireAuthentication